oob-skulden/Rivus/README.md

 **Questions?**
 Read the script.
 It’s extensively commented.
 Still confused?
 Open an issue.
 Need consulting?
-You’re on your own — this is a free tool, not a business.​​​​​​​​​​​​​​​​
+You’re on your own — this is a free tool, not a business.

+**Published by Oob Skulden™**
+The threats you don’t see coming.​​​​​​​​​​​​​​​​